electrified/rc2014-ym2149/README.md

 ## Things to experiment with
 * Altering resistor values for the stereo mixing network.
 The values used where taken from the Melodik 2 design here: http://hw.speccy.cz/melodik2.html
-If you don't want stereo output, or consider that the resistors attenuate the output too much you could use different values.